 Rajasthan Royals' fielding coach Dishant Yagnik tests positive for COVID-19

-Rajasthan Royals' fielding coach Dishant Yagnik has tested positive for COVID-19, the IPL franchise announced on Wednesday, days before leaving for the UAE to take part in the lucrative league.
-The 13th edition of the Indian Premier League is set to take place in the UAE from September 19 to November 10.
+Rajasthan Royals' fielding coach Dishant Yagnik has tested positive for COVID-19, the IPL team announced on Wednesday, making it the first such case among the league franchises ahead of their departure next week to this year's tournament venue, the UAE.
+The 13th edition of Indian Premier League is set to take place in the UAE from September 19 to November 10.
+The event was moved out of India due to rising COVID-19 cases.

 - READ MORE ON: